The Eiger Sanction (film): Plot

-Hemlock travels to Switzerland with Bowman, the "ground man" or supervisor of the climb, and meets the other members of the climbing party at the Hotel Bellevue des Alpes at Kleine Scheidegg.
-The headstrong and condescending German member, Karl Freytag, presents his proposed route up the mountain, and the team agrees that he will lead the party.
+Hemlock travels to Switzerland with Bowman, the supervisor for the climb, and meets the other three climbers at the Hotel Bellevue des Alpes, in view of the Eiger.
+The headstrong and condescending German member, Karl Freytag, presents his proposed route up the mountain, and the team agrees that he will lead the group.
 The following morning, the men begin their ascent of the Eiger north face, but soon the weather conditions become poor.
-The older French climber is struck by falling rocks and later dies.
-With Hemlock now leading, the surviving members retreat towards a tunnel window that connects to the Eigerwand railway station, carrying the dead climber between them.
-At the last moment, Freytag and the Austrian, Anderl Meyer, fall to their deaths.
+The older French climber is struck by falling rocks and continues, but dies in his sleep that night.
+With Hemlock now leading the expedition, the surviving members retreat towards a tunnel window that connects to the Eigerwand railway station, carrying the dead climber between them.
+At the last moment, climbers Freytag, Meyer, and the body fall off the mountain.
 Hemlock is saved, dangling alone a few metres from the tunnel window.

 Bowman and a rescue crew make their way through the Eiger to the tunnel window, where they attempt to throw a rope to Hemlock.
-Hemlock notices Bowman is limping, a sign that identifies him as Hemlock's target.
+Hemlock notices Bowman is suddenly limping, a sign that identifies him as Hemlock's target.
 Hemlock says, "You're limping, Ben," reluctant to trust that Bowman will rescue him.
 Bowman throws him the rope, and Hemlock attaches it, then reluctantly cuts his own rope.
 He falls onto Bowman's rope, and is pulled safely into the tunnel.
-On the train ride back to Kleine Scheidegg, Bowman admits he became involved with "the other side" years earlier, but claims he had no idea that Henri Baq would be killed.
-Bowman explains he had become involved with Miles Mellough, to whom he was indebted for getting George (who is actually Bowman's daughter) off drugs.
+On the train ride back, Bowman admits he became involved with "the other side" years earlier, but claims he had no idea that Kruger would kill Henri Baq.
+Bowman explains he had become involved with Miles Mellough, to whom he was indebted for getting his daughter, George, off drugs.

-Back at Kleine Scheidegg, Bowman approaches Hemlock, looking to mend his relationship with the assassin.
-Hemlock takes a phone call from Dragon, who is convinced that—since C2 was never able to positively identify the target—Hemlock killed all three of the other climbers intentionally to ensure he completed the job.
-Hemlock tells Bowman that C2 believes the target died on the mountain, and there is no reason to tell them otherwise.
-After Bowman leaves, Jemima Brown joins Hemlock and wonders if Dragon was correct.
+Back at Kleine Scheidegg, Bowman approaches Hemlock, looking to mend his relationship with him.
+Hemlock takes a phone call from Dragon, who is convinced that since C-2 was never able to positively identify the target, Hemlock killed all three of the other climbers intentionally to ensure he completed the job.
+Hemlock tells Bowman that C-2 believes the target died on the mountain, and there is no reason to tell them otherwise.
+After Bowman leaves, Jemima Brown joins Hemlock and asks him if he really killed all three climbers intentionally.
+Hemlock just smiles.